 In many ways, the leap in technology and the emergence of the internet have helped people to learn new fields of activity, whether it is IT or any other field, for free and at any time.
 Over time, face-to-face courses began to lose their relevance, and more and more of them began to be replaced by online courses from specialized schools that teach as well as conventional universities or colleges.

 The palate of educational resources and education platform provides availabilities for self-learning 24/7.
 Don’t jump to the conclusion you will still need a trusted resource to gain information.
 You can search for necessary information on Studocu which is used by teachers and students from top-rated universities to share materials.
-This is because the internet provides regular updates of information on thematic sites or forums.

 Nowadays, written materials have fallen into the shade of modern technologies and online services.
 If you want to self-learn how to code in Java, for instance, there are plenty of options available at this point.
 According to your preferences, find relevant reading materials or learning classes, or simply join a self-paced online java course (or any other programming language course).